GsKorimath007/Position-estimation-using-UKF-ESP32/README.md

 3. **Prediction Step**: Using IMU data for vehicle motion prediction.
 4. **Update Step**: Correcting the predicted position using GPS data.
 5. **Position Estimation**: Outputting the final estimated position of the vehicle.
+Below is a flowchart that represents the architecture of the system:

 ## Working Principle
 The IMU (MPU6050) continuously measures acceleration and orientation of the vehicle.
 The NEO-6M GPS module provides absolute position data (latitude and longitude).